2016–17 Motherwell F.C. season: January Transfers

 On 1 January 2017, Motherwell announced that Dom Thomas had moved to Queen of the South on loan until the end of the season.

 On 26 January, Motherwell signed midfielder Elliott Frear from Forest Green Rovers, with Russell Griffiths joining the club on loan for the remainder of the season from Everton the following day.
 Also on the 27th, Luka Belić loan came to an end, Dean Brill was released by the club, Dylan Mackin joined Alloa Athletic on loan for the remainder of the season, and Zak Jules joined until the end of the season from Reading.

-On 31 January 2017, Motherwell signed Sunderland goalkeeper Oliver Pain on loan until the end of the season and Shea Gordon to the U20's, whilst Luke Watt joined East Fife for the remainder of the season.
+On 31 January 2017, Motherwell signed Sunderland goalkeeper Oliver Pain on loan until the end of the season, whilst Luke Watt joined East Fife for the remainder of the season.

 February

+On 1 February, Motherwell announced that Shea Gordon had joined their U20's.

 On 2 February, Stephen Pearson returned to the club, signing a contract until the end of the season.

 On 28 February, manager Mark McGhee was sacked by the club, with Steve Robinson being put in temporary charge.